apache/spark/docs/ml-classification-regression.md

   > The current implementation of logistic regression in `spark.ml` only supports binary classes.
 Support for multiclass regression will be added in the future.

+  > When fitting LogisticRegressionModel without intercept on dataset with constant nonzero column, Spark ML produce same model as R glmnet but different from LIBSVM.

 **Example**

 The following example shows how to train a logistic regression model